mitalix/qemu-arch/README.md

 https://wiki.archlinux.org/title/Installation_guide

-At the moment, the best option for archlinux on qemu  virtual machine images https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages
+At the moment, the best option for archlinux on qemu is virtual machine images https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages

 ```bash